misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 print(y)  # 2
 {% endhighlight %}

 So by doing `for name, grade in students`, it's taking each list of two items in `students` and assigning the first item to `name` and the second item to `grade`.
+This second version is more `pythonic`, since it's more explicit and easier to read and know what's going on.

+In the end, list comprehensions are a great tool that you should really work to master, as they'll eliminate many issues involving loops, and they'll elevate your code to the next level.
+They're also [great for coding interviews](https://aryaboudaie.com/interviews/python/technical/2017/11/06/python-for-interviews.html)!

 # Iterators and Looping